lzwjava/blog-source/original/2025-01-19-trading-en.md

 title: Trading
 ---

 - Use a dedicated bank account for P2P trading when buying cryptocurrency.
-It's easy to record videos or take screenshots to allow merchants to verify the transaction history.
+This makes it easier to record videos or take screenshots, allowing merchants to verify the transaction history, as the transaction history is short.

 - It's preferable to hold the native coin of a network; for example, SOL on Solana, or ETH on Ethereum.